shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

   category exclusions.
-- **Insertion Orders** - Select this check box to ensure that all line items under this advertiser also have an insertion order ( Advertiser
-  \> Insertion Order \>
-  Line Items).
-Insertion orders
-  allow you to better represent your financial relationship with an advertiser.
-This check box must be selected if you want to use
+- **Insertion Orders** - Select this check box to ensure that all line items under this advertiser also have an insertion order ( **Advertiser \> Insertion Order \> Line Items**).
+Insertion orders allow you to better represent your financial relationship with an advertiser.
+This check box must be selected if you want to use [Working with Insertion Orders](working-with-insertion-orders.md) and/or the [Augmented Line
-  <a href="working-with-insertion-orders.md" class="xref">Working with
-  Insertion Orders</a> and/or the
-  <a href="augmented-line-items-ali.md" class="xref">Augmented Line
-  Items (ALI)</a>.
+  Items (ALI)](augmented-line-items-ali.md).

-<b>Warning:</b> Warning regarding preexisting
-line items
+> [!WARNING]

-If you select this option, and you have already created line items before enabling this setting, those line items will stop spending.
+> Warning regarding preexisting line items If you select this option, and you have already created line items before enabling this setting, those line items will stop spending.
 To allow those line items to continue spending, create an insertion order and associate them with it.
 All newly created line items will require an insertion order.

-Step 5.
+## Step 5.
 Save the Advertiser

 To finish adding the advertiser to the platform, click the Save button.
 On the Advertiser Details screen, you can continue to set up more objects required to buy inventory for the advertiser.

 ## Related Topic

-- <a href="network-analytics-report.md" class="xref">Member Analytics
+- [Member Analytics
-  Report</a>
+  Report](network-analytics-report.md)